Aeschylus: Prometheus Bound (date disputed)

 Prometheus Bound is attributed to Aeschylus by ancient authorities.
 Since the late 19th century, however, scholars have increasingly doubted this ascription, largely on stylistic grounds.
 Its production date is also in dispute, with theories ranging from the 480s BC to as late as the 410s.

 The play consists mostly of static dialogue.
 The Titan Prometheus is bound to a rock throughout, which is his punishment from the Olympian Zeus for providing fire to humans.
 The god Hephaestus and the Titan Oceanus and the chorus of Oceanids all express sympathy for Prometheus's plight.
 Prometheus is met by Io, a fellow victim of Zeus's cruelty.
 He prophesies her future travels, revealing that one of her descendants will free Prometheus.
 The play closes with Zeus sending Prometheus into the abyss because Prometheus will not tell him of a potential marriage which could prove Zeus's downfall.

 Prometheus Bound seems to have been the first play in a trilogy, the Prometheia.
 In the second play, Prometheus Unbound, Heracles frees Prometheus from his chains and kills the eagle that had been sent daily to eat Prometheus's perpetually regenerating liver, then believed the source of feeling.
 We learn that Zeus has released the other Titans which he imprisoned at the conclusion of the Titanomachy, perhaps foreshadowing his eventual reconciliation with Prometheus.

 In the trilogy's conclusion, Prometheus the Fire-Bringer, it seems that the Titan finally warns Zeus not to sleep with the sea nymph Thetis, for she is fated to beget a son greater than the father.
 Not wishing to be overthrown, Zeus marries Thetis off to the mortal Peleus.
 The product of that union is Achilles, Greek hero of the Trojan War.
 After reconciling with Prometheus, Zeus probably inaugurates a festival in his honor at Athens.

 Lost plays

 Of Aeschylus's other plays, only titles and assorted fragments are known.
 There are enough fragments (along with comments made by later authors and scholiasts) to produce rough synopses for some plays.

 Myrmidons

 This play was based on books 9 and 16 of the Iliad.
-Achilles sits in silent indignation over his humiliation at Agamemnon's hands for most of the play.
+Achilles sits in silent indignation for most of the play over his humiliation at Agamemnon's hands.
 Envoys from the Greek army attempt to reconcile Achilles to Agamemnon, but he yields only to Patroclus, who then battles the Trojans in Achilles's armour.
 The bravery and death of Patroclus are reported in a messenger's speech, which is followed by mourning.